tokuhirom/assertj-postfix-plugin/README.md

 This is an assertj plugin for IntelliJ.

-This plugin adds `.assertThat` postfix.
+This plugin adds `.assertThat` postfix completion.

 ## LICENSE